List of lawsuits involving Tesla, Inc.: Securities litigation related to Musk "funding secured" tweet

 A class-action lawsuit from August and September 2018 regarding Musk's tweets about potentially going private (In re Tesla Inc. Securities Litigation) ended in February 2023 when a jury found Musk and Tesla not liable.

 In October and November 2018, five derivative lawsuits were filed in the Delaware Court of Chancery against Musk and the members of Tesla's board of directors (as then constituted) in relation to statements and actions connected to the potential going private transaction.
 These lawsuits were stayed pending resolution of the class-action lawsuit.
+As of March 2024, two of these cases are still unresolved.